 6 Psychological Triggers that Win Sales and Influence Customers

-Gives a nice short overview of the six psychology triggers covered by the book Influence and how they can be applied to customers.
+A nice short overview of the six psychology triggers covered by the book “Influence” and how they can be applied to customers.

 How These Consumer Psychology Tips Will Amplify Your Marketing

-This post takes a look at the three most important psychological tips marketers can use, in conjunction with technology, to really improve marketing efforts.
+A look at the three most important psychological tips marketers can use, in conjunction with technology to really improve marketing efforts.

 Psychological Marketing Tips

-How to use a only a couple of well known psychological principles to not only use in marketing but stakeholder influence and in driving organizational change.
+A few well known and ever-effective psychological principles—not only use in marketing—but stakeholder influence and for driving organizational change.

 6 Psychology Studies with Marketing Implications

-This article has a great quick synopsis of six major psychological studies on human behavior and how they can be directly applied to marketing.
+A great super-fast synopsis of six major psychological studies on human behavior and how they can be directly applied to marketing.

 4 Psychological Principles That Will Make You Better At Content Marketing

-A look at how you can apply some of the basics of psychology to improve content marketing when reaching out to editors and publications.
+Some of the basics of psychology to improve content marketing.
+Particularly when reaching out to editors and publications.